 Gas or gasoline can only be used to thin oil paint.

-However, do remember that it can be highly flammable and hence should not be used indoors.
+However, remember that it can be highly flammable and should not be used indoors.

 Do not take the respirator off until you have completed applying the paint.